Swordfish Wine Pairing with Lemon Butter Sauce

 Dani's Picks for Wines to Pair with Broiled Swordfish

-- Sauvignon Blanc (but stay away from New Zealand or America which may overwhelm this dish)
+Sauvignon Blanc (but stay away from New Zealand examples which could overwhelm this dish)

 As you can see, I have a lot of suggestions and am barely scratching the surface.
-Have fun with this pairing, its an easy one!
-Just make sure not to buy a wine that is too weighty or aromatic.
+Have fun with this pairing, it’s an easy one!
+Just make sure not to buy a wine that isn’t too weighty or aromatic.
 Stay away from: oaked Chardonnay, Gewurztraminer, Torrontes, and Viognier.

 The Recipe